Neldv/LSA-assignment/README.md

 vis_miss(cd4_bmi_df)
 ```

+we're going to take out all the individuals that miss the BMI value, as this is not useful for our hypothesis.

 ```{r}
 cd4_bmi_cleaned <- cd4_bmi_df[!is.na(cd4_bmi_df$bmi), ]
 summary(cd4_bmi_cleaned)
 ```
 First we'll look at the range of the data.
-The maximul value for BMI is 46.89 and the minimum value is 13.12, both are plausible for BMI. the 'data' column, which contains the value for the percentage of parent cell population that is CD4 T cells, should be between 0 and 100, as its expressed in %.
+The maximum value for BMI is 46.89 and the minimum value is 13.12, both are plausible for BMI. the 'data' column, which contains the value for the percentage of parent cell population that is CD4 T cells, should be between 0 and 100, as its expressed in %.
 This is the case, so we conclude that neither column has outliers that are suspicious.
+Below, both distributions are visualised.

 ```{r}